dcppc/2018-july-workshop/docs/index.md

 please suggest topics by opening [issues in the workshop repo](https://github.com/dcppc/2018-july-workshop/issues).

+### Group Dinner!

+We have arranged for a group dinner on the first night of the meeting (Wednesday, July 25) at [Kipos](http://kiposchapelhill.com/), 431 W. Franklin Street, Chapel Hill, North Carolina 27514.
+There will be a bus (and passenger van and carpools) that will take everyone down to Franklin Street right after the meeting ends on Wednesday.
+After dinner is over, you can take the bus back to the Sheraton, or you can stay on Franklin Street to sample the many evening activities and Uber home.

 ### About the venue

 RENCI is located at [100 Europa Drive, Suite 540, Chapel Hill, NC 27517](https://www.google.com/maps/place/100+Europa+Dr,+Chapel+Hill,+NC+27517/@35.9392635,-79.020576,17z/data=!3m1!4b1!4m5!3m4!1s0x89ace7f888b92489:0x726a47e95db81d35!8m2!3d35.9392635!4d-79.0183873).
 It is located about 4 miles from the University of North Carolina at Chapel Hill campus and about 18 miles from RDU airport.